-The results for the Michelin Guide Hong Kong Macau 2018, its tenth edition, were announced at the end of last year, with no significant changes, or surprises, to note.
+The results for the Michelin Guide Hong Kong Macau 2019, its 11th edition, were announced at the end of last year, with no significant changes, or surprises, to note.

 This was not the case after the release of the first edition when there were many surprises about which restaurants in Macau had made it, and which had been excluded.